Vol. 148, No. 26 — December 17, 2014

-ARCHIVED — Order Designating Ontario for the Purposes of the Criminal Interest Rate Provisions of the Criminal Code
+Order Designating Prince Edward Island for the Purposes of the Criminal Interest Rate Provisions of the Criminal Code

-Whereas Ontario has legislative measures that protect recipients of payday loans and that provide for limits on the total cost of borrowing under a payday loan agreement;
+Whereas Prince Edward Island has legislative measures that protect recipients of payday loans and that provide for limits on the total cost of borrowing under a payday loan agreement;

-And whereas the Lieutenant Governor in Council of Ontario has requested that the Governor in Council designate that province for the purposes of section 347.1 (see footnote a) of the Criminal Code (see footnote b);
+And whereas the Lieutenant Governor in Council of Prince Edward Island has requested that the Governor in Council designate that province for the purposes of section 347.1 (see footnote a) of the Criminal Code (see footnote b),

-Therefore, Her Excellency the Governor General in Council, on the recommendation of the Minister of Justice and the Minister of Industry, pursuant to subsection 347.1(3) (see footnote c) of the Criminal Code (see footnote d), hereby makes the annexed Order Designating Ontario for the Purposes of the Criminal Interest Rate Provisions of the Criminal Code.
+Therefore, His Excellency the Governor General in Council, on the recommendation of the Minister of Justice and the Minister of Industry, pursuant to subsection 347.1(3) (see footnote c) of the Criminal Code (see footnote d), makes the annexed Order Designating Prince Edward Island for the Purposes of the Criminal Interest Rate Provisions of the Criminal Code.

-ORDER DESIGNATING ONTARIO FOR THE PURPOSES OF THE CRIMINAL INTEREST RATE PROVISIONS OF THE CRIMINAL CODE
+ORDER DESIGNATING PRINCE EDWARD ISLAND FOR THE PURPOSES OF THE CRIMINAL INTEREST RATE PROVISIONS OF THE CRIMINAL CODE

-1. Ontario is designated for the purposes of section 347.1 of the Criminal Code.
+1. Prince Edward Island is designated for the purposes of section 347.1 of the Criminal Code.

 COMING INTO FORCE

-2. This Order comes into force at 12:00 a.m., Eastern time or — in that part of Ontario in the Central time zone — Central time, on the first day on which both of the following are in force:
+2. This Order comes into force at 12:00 a.m.
+Atlantic time on the first day on which the following are all in force:

 (This statement is not part of the Order.)

-Issue: Payday loans are small short-term consumer loans, generally for about $300–$400, to be repaid in approximately ten days along with the cost of borrowing, when the loan recipient receives his or her next pay.
+Issues: Payday loans are small short-term consumer loans, generally for about $300–$500, to be repaid in approximately 10 days along with the cost of borrowing, when the loan recipient receives his or her next pay.
 Concerns have arisen about questionable business practices and the high cost of borrowing associated with such loans.
-The designation Order responds to Ontario’s concerns with respect to consumer protection in the payday lending industry by facilitating the provincial regulation of the industry in that province.
+The designation Order responds to Prince Edward Island’s concerns with respect to consumer protection in the payday lending industry by facilitating the provincial regulation of the industry in that province.

-Description: This Order, made pursuant to subsection 347.1(3) of the Criminal Code, designates Ontario for the purposes of section 347.1 of the Criminal Code.
+Description: This Order, made pursuant to subsection 347.1(3) of the Criminal Code, designates Prince Edward Island for the purposes of section 347.1 of the Criminal Code.
 Section 347.1 provides that the Governor in Council shall designate a province for the purposes of that provision, if the province meets certain criteria.
 The province must have legislative measures that protect recipients of payday loans, including limits on the total cost of borrowing for such loans.
-The Order is made at the request of the Lieutenant Governor in Council of Ontario.
+The Order is made at the request of the Lieutenant Governor in Council of Prince Edward Island.

-Cost-benefit statement: The Order facilitates the implementation of improved consumer protection in Ontario.
-Consumers there will benefit from the implementation of a limit on the cost of payday loans ($21 per $100 loaned), and a number of other regulatory requirements to protect recipients of payday loans.
-Costs will be accrued principally by payday lenders, who will have to adjust their business practices according to the new provincial requirements.
+Cost-benefit statement: The Order facilitates the implementation of improved consumer protection in Prince Edward Island.
+Consumers there will benefit from the implementation of a limit on the cost of payday loans ($25 per $100 loaned), and a number of other regulatory requirements to protect recipients of payday loans.
+Costs will be accrued principally by payday lenders, who would have to adjust their business practices according to the new provincial requirements.

 Business and consumer impacts: There is no federal administrative burden associated with the Order.
 Any administrative burden falls to the provincial government, which will be responsible for the enforcement of provincial consumer protection law.
 Other business and consumer impacts are as described in the cost-benefit statement.

 Domestic and international coordination and cooperation: There are no implications with respect to international coordination and cooperation.
-With respect to domestic cooperation and coordination, the Order is made as a result of a request by the Lieutenant Governor in Council of Ontario.
+With respect to domestic cooperation and coordination, the Order will be made as a result of a request by the Lieutenant Governor in Council of Prince Edward Island.

-Performance measurement and evaluation plan: Evaluating the effectiveness of the Ontario framework in protecting that province’s payday lending recipients is the responsibility of the province itself, as the matter falls within its jurisdiction.
-However, the Government of Canada will monitor to ensure that Ontario continues to have legislative measures that meet the criteria of subsection 347.1(3).
-A revocation order in accordance with subsection 347.1(4) would be made if the required provincial measures are no longer in effect, or if the Lieutenant Governor in Council of the province asks the Governor in Council to revoke the designation Order.
+Performance measurement and evaluation plan: Evaluating the effectiveness of Prince Edward Island’s legislative measures in protecting that province’s payday lending recipients is the responsibility of the province itself, as the matter falls within its jurisdiction.
+However, the Government of Canada will monitor to ensure that Prince Edward Island continues to have legislative measures that meet the criteria of subsection 347.1(3).
+A revocation order in accordance with subsection 347.1(4) would be made if the required provincial legislative measures are no longer in effect.

-For a number of years, concerns have persisted in relation to unfair practices associated with the payday lending industry.
+For a number of years, some consumer advocates, regulators, and Canadians generally have expressed concerns about unfair practices associated with the payday lending industry.
 Concerns have included the extremely high costs of borrowing, abusive collection practices and the inadequate disclosure of contractual obligations.
-The Government of Ontario is acting to address these concerns, by passing legislative measures to protect recipients of payday loans.
-The Lieutenant Governor in Council of Ontario has asked the Governor in Council to designate the province pursuant to subsection 347.1(3) of the Criminal Code.
-With designation, Ontario will be able to implement its legislative measures fully, including by setting limits on the cost of borrowing.
+The Government of Prince Edward Island is acting to address these concerns, by implementing legislative measures to protect recipients of payday loans.
+The province’s Lieutenant Governor in Council has asked the Governor in Council to designate the province pursuant to subsection 347.1(3) of the Criminal Code.
+With designation, Prince Edward Island will be able to implement its legislative measures fully, including setting limits on the cost of borrowing.

-The Order designates Ontario for the purposes of the criminal interest rate provisions of the Criminal Code.
+The Order designates Prince Edward Island for the purposes of the criminal interest rate provisions of the Criminal Code.
 The Order forms one aspect of a legislative scheme which exempts certain payday loan agreements from the application of section 347 of the Criminal Code and section 2 of the Interest Act.
-An exemption from section 347 of the Criminal Code was viewed by many jurisdictions as being necessary in order for them to enact measures to regulate the payday lending industry including setting a clear limit on the total cost of borrowing.
+An exemption from section 347 of the Criminal Code was viewed by many jurisdictions as being necessary in order for them to enact measures to regulate the payday lending industry, including setting a clear limit on the total cost of borrowing.

-The Order takes effect on the first day upon which all of the following are in force:
+The proposed Order will take effect on the first day upon which the province brings into force all of the following provisions:

-In his request, the Minister of Small Business and Consumer Services noted that Ontario’s legislature had passed legislation which, once fully in force, would implement a number of substantive protections for recipients of payday loans in Ontario, including a maximum cost of borrowing charge.
-The Ontario law, the Payday Loans Act, 2008, received Royal Assent on June 18, 2008.
-The protections in this legislation include, inter alia:
+In the request, the Prince Edward Island Minister of Justice and Attorney General referred to that province’s legislative measures which, once in force, would provide a number of substantive protections for recipients of payday loans in Prince Edward Island, including a limit on the cost of borrowing for payday loan agreements.
+The protections in the Payday Loans Act and the Payday Loans Act Regulations include, inter alia,

-These legislative measures fulfill the requirements for designation as set out in subsection 347.1(3) of the Criminal Code which states that “the Governor in Council shall, by order and at the request of the lieutenant governor in council of a province, designate the province for the purposes of this section if the province has legislative measures that protect recipients of payday loans and that provide for limits on the total cost of borrowing under the agreements.”
+The Act and Regulations, once in force, fulfill the requirements for designation as set out in subsection 347.1(3) of the Criminal Code, which states that “the Governor in Council shall, by order and at the request of the Lieutenant Governor in council of a province, designate the province for the purposes of this section if the province has legislative measures that protect recipients of payday loans and that provide for limits on the total cost of borrowing under the agreements.”

-The regime is very narrow in scope, applying only to payday lenders, and therefore has no effect on other sectors.
+The Prince Edward Island legislative measures are narrow in scope, applying only to payday lenders, and therefore have no effect on other sectors.
 Similarly, the federal designation has no impact on the application of section 347, outside of a narrowly defined set of payday lending agreements provided by payday lenders that are licensed by the province.

 Background on the designation process